 Unless you are in a non-Moscow location, program income funds should be forwarded to the Office of Sponsored Programs for deposit.
 Please attach a GRT form and also a note indicating which expense category the funds should be budgeted into.

 Off-campus locations may deposit funds themselves, as long as those funds go into the central UI bank account.
 Please forward a copy of the deposit slip and the budgeting information to email@example.com so that we can process appropriately.

 Since federal guidelines indicate that program income funds are to be used first (2 CFR 200.307 (d) or any superseding regulations), there should not be program income funds left over at the end of the project period.
 However, in general, excess program income funds will be used to reduce the amount charged to the sponsor.
 In rare instances, and with the sponsor's written approval, the income may be carried forward into future periods and used to further project goals.

 For federal awards, the Office of Sponsored Programs reports the income on the final Federal Financial Report (SF425) as part of the award closeout process.
 For federal pass-through awards, OSP reports it to the sponsor so that they can report it on their final financial reporting.

-The Office of Sponsored Programs encourages PIs to begin submission of draft proposal materials one to two weeks prior to the submission deadline, and OSP requires final proposal materials to be complete and in VERAS and the agency submission portal at least four business days prior to the proposal submission deadline.
+The Office of Sponsored Programs encourages PIs to begin submission of draft proposal materials as soon as possible prior to the submission deadline, and OSP requires final proposal materials to be complete and in VERAS and the agency submission portal at least four business days prior to the proposal submission deadline.
 (See the memo from VPRED and FAQs on the four-business day rule.)

 Additionally, if your project involves multiple PIs and/or departments and colleges, you will need to allow sufficient time for the electronic external support form to route for approvals.
 This process may take a few days if signers are busy or unavailable.